jeff1108/Application/README.md

   <h2 style="color: white" class="white-text" align="center">Introduce Myself</h2>
 </div>
 <div class="thin-border">
-  <h3 class="black-text"> <br>Hi everyone, my name is Jeff.</br>
+  <h3 class="black-text"> <br>JEFF HUNG</br>

-I have just finished my degree this year and I would like to apply the program as I really appreciate the idea of democratisation of learning and technology.
-Everyone should have an equal opportunity to learn or be educated wherever they born.
-Nowadays, more and more people started self-learning new knowledge in the Internet, and I think founders and coders provide a good platform for me to work with like-minded people, sharing ideas and build some useful things to the community.
+I have recently completed my degree and would like to apply the program, since I strongly appreciate the idea of democratisation of learning and technology.
+Continuous self-improvement is crucial in the ever-changing world, where I think “Founders and Coders” provide a good platform that enable me to inspire and contribute my ideas.
+Thus, the initialisation to contribute and drive changes to the tech community.

 </h4>
 </div>